 Disclaimer: Product links contain affiliate marketing links where we get a small commission when you purchase from that site.
 As an Amazon Associate, we earn from qualifying purchases.
 Also, please verify all product and pricing information directly with the linked brands.
 We are not responsible for errors or product discrepancies.

 Cancún’s International Airport has long been the gateway to the Yucután Peninsula for foreigners, especially Americans and Canadians.
 However, Cancún Airport isn’t the best place to start or end your Mexican vacation.
-Long lines, chaotic ground transportation, and a terminal that feels a couple of sizes too small are what awaits.
+Long lines, chaotic ground transportation, and a terminal that feels a couple of sizes too small await.
 Quite frankly, it is best for those who can be extremely patient.

-Although Americans could fly to the smaller airports at Mérida and Cozumel, few non-stop flights exist from the United States, and those flights tend to be much more expensive.
+Although Americans can fly to the smaller airports in Mérida and Cozumel, few nonstop flights exist from the United States, and those that do tend to be much more expensive.
 Instead, almost everyone flies into Cancún and then takes ground transportation to where they want to go on the Yucután Peninsula.

-However, there is a new airport in town, and it may give Cancún a run for its money.
+However, a new airport in town may give Cancún a run for its money.
 Tulum International Airport, also known as Aeropuerto Internacional del Tulum Felipe Carrillo Puerto and IATA code TQO, opened at the end of 2023 and is already attracting international flights from the U.S. and Canada.

-Kevin and I flew into and out of Tulum, Mexico Airport for our one-week stay – instead of flying into Cancún – and I was very impressed with the airport.
-I will explain in this guide what to know about Tulum’s new airport.
+Kevin and I flew into and out of Tulum, Mexico, Airport for our one-week stay instead of flying into Cancún, and I was very impressed with the airport.
+This guide explains what to know about Tulum’s new airport.

 Tulum Airport – What is it like?